Summary

 Make the most of situations where your child shows curiosity about sex.
 For example, they may see actors kissing in a movie on television and start asking questions.
 Suggestions for ways to talk about sex include:

-- As with any child, sexuality education should be delivered over time.
-Give the simpler facts first and then continue to add to your child's knowledge as they grow older.
+- Give the simpler facts first and then continue to add to your child's knowledge as they grow older.
+As with any child, sexuality education should be delivered over time.

 - Try to deliver information as simply as you can.